EverythingPHP/AyuGramDesktop/README-pluginEngine.md

 We expect that you're familiar with Building Ayugram Desktop, or with C/C++ in general. <br>
 A sample plugin can be found here - https://github.com/MrCheatEugene/AyuSamplePlugin<br>
 You need to change the project file to have Ayugram source folders defined accordingly. <br>
+For proper development of the plugins, you also need to build this version of Ayugram locally.<br>

 ## How it works?
 It works really simple.